Vegan Halloween Candy

 Are gummy candies like Swedish Fish and Sour Patch Kids vegan?

-Gummy candies like Swedish Fish and Sour Patch Kids are vegan, but gummy bears and worms often are not.
+Gummy candies like Swedish Fish and Sour Patch Kids are vegan, with the exception of the unknown source of the sugar.
+However, gummy bears and gummy worms are often not vegan.
 If you’re not certain, read the ingredients.
 If you see gelatin in the ingredients list, the gummies are not vegan.
 Also keep an eye out for beeswax, which is also not vegan.

 What ingredients should I watch out for to avoid non-vegan candy?